JustinLycklama/JustinLycklama/README.md

 # User Interfaces

-As a Software Engineer I also appreciate modularity, and my experience in front end brings that to User Interfaces.
+As a Software Engineer I appreciate modularity.
+I love creating components that adapt and animate to any set of input.

-Coming from an iOS background, I love creating components that adapt and animate to any set of input.
+Here's a Unity component that can animate cross-row changes for any sorted list of elements.

 <img height=300 src="https://github.com/justinlycklama/UnityReactiveGrid/blob/master/ReactiveGridDemo.gif" style="margin: 50px;">